 The Origins of David Austin Roses' Names

-If you are a rose-lover, you should have heard David C. H. Austin(1926-2018).
-David Austin is the greatest British rose breeder, his name is synonymous with roses in the 20th century and beyond.
-In 1961, David instroduced his first rose.
-Over the past 60 years, there are now over 280 rose varieties bred by David Austin, each one making a fantastic contribution to any garden.
+If you are a rose lover, you have likely heard of David C. H. Austin (1926-2018), the greatest British rose breeder whose name is synonymous with roses in the 20th century and beyond.
+In 1961, he introduced his first rose, and over the past 60 years, he has bred over 280 rose varieties, each making a fantastic contribution to any garden.

 Do you know how David Austin named his roses?